Cho Huan Lai Memorial: History

 When the Japanese invaded Sandakan on 19 January 1942, the Chinese Consulate was one of their first targets.
 Cho Huan Lai, who was the Chinese Consul General for the Republic of China in North Borneo since 1940 was arrested during the invasion.
 Shortly before the Japanese came to the consulate, Cho managed to destroy a number of consulate documents and other decipherment.
-Because of his diplomatic immunity, Cho along with several other Europeans sent to an internment camp in Berhala Island before being moved together with his family to the Batu Lintang camp in Kuching.
+Because of his diplomatic immunity, Cho along with several other Europeans was sent to an internment camp in Berhala Island before being moved together with his family to the Batu Lintang camp in Kuching.
 He used his connections to keep in contact with his outside inmates.
-But when the Japanese got to know about it, all of his inmates was arrested in May 1944 along with him.
-The Japanese military court sentence them to imprisonment, in which they were serving their first period in a prison in Kuching, and later in Batu Tiga prison in Jesselton.
+But when the Japanese got to know about it, all of his inmates were arrested in May 1944 along with him.
+The Japanese military court sentenced them to imprisonment, for which they served their first period in a prison in Kuching, and later in Batu Tiga prison in Jesselton.

-When the Allies launched an attack on the Japanese, some of his inmates were killed during an air raid on the prison in late 1944, with Cho was also wounded.
+When the Allies launched an attack on the Japanese, some of his inmates were killed during an air raid on the prison in late 1944, while Cho was also wounded.
 In January 1945, the Japanese moved their prison to Beaufort and on 12 April 1945, it was moved to Keningau.
-After another series of bombing to other prison, all prisoners was taken to Bulu Silau, which about two miles from Keningau.
+After another series of bombings on other prisons, all prisoners was taken to Bulu Silau, which lies about two miles from Keningau.
 In Keningau, Cho came under the command of Lt.
 Col. Abe Keichi, the Japanese military commander of Keningau, and Lieutenant Akutagawa Mitsuya, the commander of the local kenpeitai.
-On 5 July, the Japanese planned to dismiss them because they had fully served the sentence.
+On 5 July, the Japanese planned to release them because they had fully served the sentence.

-Since none of them were still alive at the end of the war, inquiries were made as to their whereabouts.
-It turned out that the men were taken to an airfield in Keningau under the pretext of relocation to Ranau and located near the airfield (about two miles from the Japanese General Lieutenant Abe's headquarters) where they been executed on 6 July 1945.
-After the war, the British government was keen to get on the exact locations of whereabouts of Cho and his European companions.
-The plan was supported and conducted by Richard Evans, the former residents of the West Coast Division.
+Since none of them were still alive at the end of the war, inquiries were made as to what had happened to them.
+It turned out that the men had been taken to an airfield in Keningau under the pretext of relocation to Ranau and located near the airfield (about two miles from the Japanese General Lieutenant Abe's headquarters) where they had been executed on 6 July 1945.
+After the war, the British government was keen to learn the exact locations of the remains of Cho and his European companions.
+The plan was supported and conducted by Richard Evans, the former resident of the West Coast Division.
 In October 1945, his search led him to Keningau where he discovered the graves of Cho, Stokes and others.
-Although the Japanese Commander of Abe Keichi and Lieutenant Akutagawa Mitsuya denied their role in the execution of Cho, both of them were found guilty and sentenced to death by hanging.
+Although the Japanese Commander, Abe Keichi, and Lieutenant Akutagawa Mitsuya denied their role in the execution of Cho, both of them were found guilty and sentenced to death by hanging.
 The sentence was carried out in Changi Prison in Singapore.
-The remains of Cho and his colleagues was later reburied at the old Anglican Cemetery of Jesselton.
+The remains of Cho and his colleagues were later reburied at the old Anglican Cemetery of Jesselton.

+Recent diplomatic visits

+On 29 July 2017, the Taiwanese Deputy Representative Michael S.Y.
+Yiin and their delegates together with Malaysia's member of parliament (MP) for Keningau district, Joseph Pairin Kitingan visited the memorial in conjunction with its 72nd anniversary.